UAE: One Direction songs top charts on Spotify, Apple Music after Liam Payne's death

 'There's nothing to be afraid of, even when the night changes.'
 Fans of boy band One Direction have been grieving the untimely demise of band member Liam Payne by listening to their music, and deriving comfort from their lyrics, global charts have proven.

-The singer passed away after he reportedly fell off a hotel balcony on Wednesday.
+On Wednesday, the singer passed away after falling from his hotel balcony.
 Since the news of his passing, 'Directioners' have taken to social media platforms to drop supportive comments other members' posts and put up heartfelt videos of the band.

 'Heartbroken' fans in the UAE have been recalling their experience at the One Direction concert which was held at The Sevens Stadium in Dubai almost a decade ago.